International Paper Co.

 Potential off-site surface water and groundwater contamination is a concern, which is being addressed by ongoing remediation activities and permit requirements.
 It appears that some past off-site releases from the facility may have been covered during past (decades ago) off-site construction activities.
 Due to new construction in the area, contaminated soils are being “rediscovered.”
 On behalf of International Paper, EarthCon Consultants Inc. performed a RCRA Facility Investigation to define the horizontal and vertical extent of any groundwater and soil contamination.
 EarthCon submitted a RCRA Facility Investigation Report to the department and EPA on Oct.
 6, 2008, with a supplemental submission on Aug.
 2, 2011.
 The department and EPA are currently reviewing these documents.
 What, if any, corrective action, or cleanup, activities are necessary will be based on the investigation results.

-International Paper operated the surface impoundments under the interim status portions of the of the federal hazardous waste laws, 40 CFR Part 265 and 10 CSR 25-7.265.
-When Congress passed the hazardous waste federal law in 1980, all existing facilities that treated, stored or disposed of hazardous waste in a manner that would necessitate a hazardous waste permit were required to get such a permit.
+International Paper operated the surface impoundments under the interim status portions of the federal and state hazardous waste laws, 40 CFR Part 265 and 10 CSR 25-7.265.
+When Congress passed the federal hazardous waste laws, all facilities treating, storing or disposing of hazardous waste in a manner that would necessitate obtaining a hazardous waste permit were required to notify EPA and apply to get such a permit, unless the facility chose to close those operations.
 Because of the large number of existing facilities, Congress set up requirements which allowed these facilities to operate temporarily under “interim status” until they received their permit.
-International Paper decided not to continue the hazardous waste permitting process and to close the units.
-International Paper is subject to the permitting requirements of the Missouri Hazardous Waste Management Law and federal Hazardous and Solid Waste Amendments for post-closure care because hazardous waste remained in place.
+International Paper decided not to continue the hazardous waste permitting process and close the units.
+International Paper is subject to the permitting requirements of the Missouri Hazardous Waste Management Law and federal Hazardous and Solid Waste Amendments for post-closure care because hazardous waste remained in place after closure.
 International Paper is also subject to corrective action because they completed closure of the interim status hazardous waste management units after the effective date of the federal Hazardous and Solid Waste Amendments.